 So you’ve sent in your university application and feeling pretty confident that you are going to be admitted into the University of your choice.
 Congratulations!
 You have made one of the biggest and rewarding decisions you will ever have to make in your life.
 Now, there may just be one obstacle standing in your way: actually getting accepted to your higher institution of choice.
-However, understanding admissions decisions, including rejections can help you move forward.
+However, understanding admissions decisions, including rejections can help you prepare better.
 Here are the reasons why your admission may/could be rejected.

 You Didn’t Meet the O ’level Requirement

 The kind of grade a student makes in his/her O level is one of the indicators of how well they will perform in the university.
 Most institutions of higher learning will base an admissions decision on grades and test scores, as a determinant to know that students have a strong enough foundation to handle challenging courses at the next level of their education.
 For example, having less than five credit or not having at least a credit pass in some important subjects like Mathematics and English in the O level result is an overall denial of admissions.